2 tablespoon olive oil

 1 pint sour cream

 Heat the olive oil in a large deep skillet over medium high heat.
-Season the beef with ½ tsp. each of the salt and pepper.
+Season the beef with ½ teaspoon each of the salt and pepper.
 Place in the hot pan and sear on all sides, about 2-3 minutes.
 Remove from pan and set aside.
 The beef does not need to be cooked through as it will cook again in the sauce.

 Add the onions to the pan drippings and sauté until soft and fragrant.
 Add the mushrooms and cook, stirring occasionally until mushrooms begin to lightly brown, about 3-4 minutes.
 Add the remaining salt, pepper, the cornstarch, thyme, Worcestershire, and Dijon to the pan.
 Stir to combine.